Souciss12/Souciss-FPS/README.md

    git clone https://github.com/Souciss12/Souciss-FPS.git
    ```
 2. Open the project in Unity Hub using Unity 2022.3.27f1 or later.
-3. Before doing anything you need to change the Photon AppId in the assets/Photon/ with your Photon AppId wich can be found be creating one on photonengine.com
-4. Open the `MainMenu` and launch the game to explore the demo features.
+3. Open the `MainMenu` and launch the game to explore the demo features.

 ## 🎮 Controls
 - **W, A, S, D**: Movement